 Then, when I set one of the carafes on the nightstand in the guest room something struck me.
 It was as if the gift cards gave me permission to fill my cart with all the items I’d made excuses not to buy in the past.

 But it was more that that.
-That three dollar carafe spoke into my heart to bind together the pieces of my broken self-esteem.
+That three dollar carafe whispered to my soul and helped me pick up the pieces of my broken self-esteem.

 Knowing where low self-esteem originates affirms your feelings from that time in your life and provides a springboard for moving forward.
 It’s actually very empowering.
 With that said, here are few reasons for low-self esteem.

 - Critical environment – You’re likely to struggle with low self-esteem if you grew up in a critical environment.
 That can be your home, a relative’s home, at school, in sports, anywhere you felt particularly criticized.